leah-jala/PP5-PaperDreams7Apr/README.md

         - Burnout at  work/instability in careers.
         - Lack of childcare options, if mothers

 The artworks I produce allow the customer to have something unique and bespoke.
-While some of the items might be pricey, the are generally affordable and although the everyday person to have something truly unique, which is usually the preserver of rich people.
+While some of the items might be pricey compared to design objects you can find in a departement store, the are affordable to most people and allows the everyday person to have something truly unique, which is usually the preserve of rich people.

-As a note: the prices attached to some of the items are off the top of my head so to speak and while I do create things with moulds and it is possible to print many masks off the same plaster mould, in reality I wouldn't do more than 3-4 of the same mask, and most of the figures would be one-offs.
-I have created quantities for the sake of demonstrating the functionality.

 ## Overall Goals

 Broad User Goals
 - To find an browse available art.
 - To buy something truly unique, which is likely to amount to a "guilty pleasure"
 - To learn about the techniqes of mask-making and papier mache generally.
 Many tutorials fall just short of being helpful, and I would like to offer something that allows people a route to a new hobby.

 Broad Site Owner Goals
 - To have an online point of sale for the artwork.
 - To be able to showcase her work online
 - To build a community of people interested in papier mache, who will hopefully share Facebook posts as well as the website.